robertsj/me701/pages/oo_cpp_classes.md

   1. Present basic structure of a C++ class and compare, as needed, to Python.
   2. Walk through the `Point` class and supporting code.
   3. Extend the `Point` class and application program.
   4. Define a `Vector` class similar to NumPy arrays.
+Watch the memory!

 ### Videos